Quintuplets Drum Lesson 4 – Rudiments

 Stick Control Workout – Double Accent Combinations

-Here’s the part two of the Stick Control Workout with accents.
-In the previous lesson, I introduced the single accent (in case you’ve missed, be sure to check out) now the things become more complicated adding two accents, as shown in the figure below.
-As discussed in the book Master Studies by Joe Morello, you … More Stick Control Workout – Double Accent Combinations
+Here’s part two of the Stick Control Workout with accents.
+In the previous lesson, I introduced the single accent, in case you’ve missed it be sure to check it out.
+Now things become more complicated by adding two accents, as shown in the figure below.
+As discussed in the book Master Studies by Joe Morello, … More Stick Control Workout – Double Accent Combinations

 Stone Killer Exercise

-Here’s another exercise based on George Lawrence Stone teachings.
-The following workout is designed to build endurance, speed, and accuracy between your hands… a daily work routine useful to warm up before a gig or a studio session.
-In addition, put the accents on the downbeat or on the upbeat of every beat.
+Here’s another exercise based on George Lawrence Stone’s teachings.
+This workout is designed to build endurance, speed, and accuracy between your hands.
+It is a daily routine useful for warming up before a gig or a studio session.
+Additionally, add accents on the downbeat or upbeat of every beat.
+Keep on drumming!